AnotherCat/interactions-proxy/PRIVACY_POLICY.md

 ### Data automatically collected

 All data is sent through and processed scripts hosted on Cloudflare workers.
-Cloudflares privacy policy can be found here [here](https://www.cloudflare.com/privacy)
+Cloudflares privacy policy can be found [here](https://www.cloudflare.com/privacy)

 ## Where do we store your data